AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getStarAdAccountUrl$Input.md

 > **getStarAdAccountUrl$Input**: `object`

-Returns a URL for a Telegram Ad platform account that can be used to set up advertisements for the chat paid in the owned Telegram stars
+Returns a URL for a Telegram Ad platform account that can be used to set up advertisements for the chat paid in the owned Telegram Stars

 ## Type declaration